data-gymnasia/courses/content/intro-statistics/content.md

 ::: .exercise
 **Exercise**
 Use the sliders to find the μ and σ values for which the normal distribution $\mathcal{N}(\mu, \sigma)$ does the best job of fitting the data.
+(The meaning of the term "best" here is deliberately left to your discretion).
 Compare your results to the values obtained using standard methods for this problem by entering your choices for μ and σ in the last line below.

 {.text-center} `μ =`${μ}{μ|60|55,75,0.5}